Conservative coalition: Origins

-In 1936, President Franklin D. Roosevelt had won a second term in a landslide, sweeping all but two states over his Republican opponent, Alf Landon.
-For the 1937 session of Congress, the Republicans would have only 17 senators (out of a total of 96) and 89 congressmen (out of a total of 431).
+In 1936, President Franklin D. Roosevelt was re-elected in a landslide; Alf Landon, his Republican opponent, could only win two states.
+In the 1937–1939 session of Congress, the Republicans would have only 17 senators (out of a total of 96) and 89 congressmen (out of a total of 431).
 Given his party's overwhelming majorities, FDR decided he could overcome opposition to his liberal New Deal policies by the conservative justices of the Supreme Court, which had struck down many New Deal agencies as unconstitutional.
 Roosevelt proposed to expand the size of the court from nine to fifteen justices; if the proposal met with success, he would be able to "pack" the court with six new justices who would support his policies.

 However, the Southern Democrats, who controlled the entire South at the time with little Republican opposition, were divided between liberal and conservative factions.
 While the Southern Democrats included many New Deal supporters, there were also many conservatives among them who were opposed to the expansion of federal power.
 Among their leaders were Senators Harry Byrd and Carter Glass of Virginia and Vice President John Nance Garner of Texas.
 U.S. Senator Josiah Bailey (D-NC) released a "Conservative Manifesto" in December 1937, which included several statements of conservative philosophical tenets, including the line "Give enterprise a chance, and I will give you the guarantees of a happy and prosperous America."
 The document called for a balanced federal budget, state's rights, and an end to labor union violence and coercion.
 Over 100,000 copies were distributed and it marked a turning point in terms of congressional support for New Deal legislation.